j4asper/KanbanCord/README.md

 # KanbanCord
 A simple Kanban board, but on Discord.
+The idea came from [seansylee](https://github.com/seansylee) who made [kanban-board-bot](https://github.com/seansylee/kanban-board-bot) which is no longer maintained.

 ## Table of Contents